Continual Knowledge Consolidation LORA for Domain Incremental Learning: Preliminaries

 LoRA is a parameter-efficient fine-tuning (PEFT) approach \cite{Hu2021LoRALA,He2025CLLoRACL}, which is capable of adapting a foundation model to downstream tasks.
 The key idea is seen in the use of a pair of rank decomposition matrices, namely a down-projection matrix $B\in\Re^{r\times k}$ and an up-projection matrix $A\in\Re^{d\times r}$ with rank $r \ll \operatorname{min}(d,k)$.
 Hence, it achieves learning efficiency by only learning $r\times(d+k)$, which can be expressed as follows:

 where $\Delta W= AB$.
 The low-rank matrices can then be attached to the transformer block.
 For DIL, these matrices can be set to be domain-specific $\{A_{b},B_{b}\}$.
-When adapting to the $b-th$ domain, only $\Delta W$ is learnable, leaving other parameters fixed, thus combating the CF problem.
-However, such na\"ive approach of using the same LoRAs in all continual learning tasks loses shared knowledge across domains.
+When adapting to the $b-th$ domain, only $\Delta W_{b}$ is learnable, leaving other parameters fixed, thus combating the CF problem.
+However, such na\"ive approach loses shared knowledge across domains.
 Besides, it risks inaccurate parameter selection during inference, which can lead to a loss of performance because no oracle for domain IDs is provided during the testing process.